stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 ```

 The values of a struct will be placed next to each other in memory, although you should
-not assume any particular memory layout - the compiler will organize the memory for
+not assume any particular memory layout, since the compiler will organize the memory for
-efficiency, not size, and so there will be padding.
-A `struct` should be familiar to C or
+efficiency, not size, and there may be padding.
-C++ programmers.

 Initializing this struct is a bit clumsy, so we want to move the construction of a `Person`
 into its own function.
 This function can be made into a _method_ of `Person` by putting